Kitware/dive/docs/UI-AttributeDetails.md

 ### String Filters

-Text filters will filter attributes that have a text value or a list of values
+only operates on the attributes that have text values

 - There are 4 options for text filtering: is, not, contains, starts
     - is - simple equality comparison to confirm that the value is equal to the test value.